Mdazukalonwabo/in_n_out/README.md

 ##How to Run
 Once repo on your local environment, work your way to the folder using the terminal and run:
 >
->python in_n_out_app.py -i "directory of input csv file" -o "directory of the output directory"
+>python in_n_out_app.py -i "directory of input csv file" -o "directory of the output csv file"
 >
 the program will read the file, add the lines in the csv file to a list.
 List will than be sent to a csv file that will add the new heading, in addition with the date next to the file lines